neilkelty/tutsplus-notes/how_to_be_a_terminal_pro.md

 * `mv file* adir/` - moves all the files starting with `file` to the `adir` directory.
 You can use this `*` with touch, etc.
 * `rm afile` - deletes `afile`
 * `rmdir folderr` - removes a folder - but if there's a file in the folder it won't work.
 You have to do `rm -r folderr` command
 * `ln -s afile symlinkforafile` - creates a symboliclink, the `-s` stands for soft link.
 The symlinkforafile will be the same as afile.
 But if you move/rename `afile` with a soft link, the symbolic link will be broken.
-But if you do a hard link `n afile2 hardlinkforafile2` then the link won't get broken by moving/renaming the file.
+But if you do a hard link `ln afile2 hardlinkforafile2` then the link won't get broken by moving/renaming the file.